 |Tax Allowance||50%/71%||Eligible Costs||30%||Eligible Costs|

 We describe each tax regime in further detail in the following pages.

-Separately from these tax regimes, there are social security regimes, which are generally more onerous than the income tax system.
+Separately from these tax regimes, there are social security charges, which are generally more onerous than the income tax system, although different rules apply for residents and non-residents.
 We also consider these regimes in later pages.

 Next: Furnished Lettings